botlabs-gg/yagpdb-docs-v2/README.md

 ## License

-Currently, this project is not distributed under any license.
-This may or may not change in the future.
+This documentation's text is distributed under the terms of the Creative Commons Attribution ShareAlike 4.0 license (SPDX-indentifer `CC-BY-SA`).
+Please view the [LICENSE](LICENSE) file for more information.